GSA/plainlanguage.gov/_pages/examples/regulations/minerals-management-service.md

   - http://www.plainlanguage.gov/examples/government/MMS-CFR.cfm
 ---

-## PART 250-Oil and Gas and Sulphur Operations in the Outer Continental Shelf
+## PART 250: Oil and Gas and Sulphur Operations in the Outer Continental Shelf

 (Excerpt, see CFR for the complete text.)